torvalds/linux/Documentation/filesystems/erofs.rst

 directio               (For file-backed mounts) Use direct I/O to access backing
-                       files, and asynchronous I/O will be enabled if supported. fsid=%s                Specify a filesystem image ID for Fscache back-end. domain_id=%s           Specify a domain ID in fscache mode so that different images with the same blobs under a given domain ID can share storage. fsoffset=%llu          Specify block-aligned filesystem offset for the primary device.
+                       files, and asynchronous I/O will be enabled if supported. fsid=%s                Specify a filesystem image ID for Fscache back-end. domain_id=%s           Specify a trusted domain ID for fscache mode so that different images with the same blobs, identified by blob IDs, can share storage within the same trusted domain. fsoffset=%llu          Specify block-aligned filesystem offset for the primary device.
 ===================    =========================================================